kahunacohen/real-world-fp/part2.md

 );
 ```

-Let's take a break for a quick clarification on terminology:

-* *currying*: defining a function such that when passed less arguments than expected, the function returns another function which takes the rest of the arguments.
-* *parital application*: *calling* a function with less arguments than expected, producing another function that accepts the rest of the arguments.

-Libraries like Ramda usually export functions that are already curried, but when writing your own functions that you intend on composing with other functions
+Libraries like Ramda usually export functions that are already curried, but when writing your own functions which you intend on composing with other functions
 you will sometimes need to curry for yourself, which is why Ramda exports a `curry` function that will curry any function regardless of how many arguments the
 function takes: